Who (might have) met whom

 Wilhelm Eduard Weber (24/10/1804 - 23/6/1891) was a German physicist, known for Inventing the Gauss and Weber telegraphs and Introducing the notation c. - 1804 - 1851: Carl Gustav Jacob Jacobi

-Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing Lobgesang (Hymn of Praise) and The First Walpurgis Night. - 1810 - 1849: Frédéric François Chopin
+Jakob Ludwig Felix Mendelssohn Bartholdy (3/2/1809 - 4/11/1847) was a German composer, pianist, organist and conductor of the early Romantic period, known for composing Piano Sonata No. 2 in C minor and The First Walpurgis Night. - 1810 - 1849: Frédéric François Chopin

 Pierre Alphonse Laurent (18/7/1813 - 2/9/1854) was a French mathematician, engineer, and Military Officer, known for Laurent series and generalization of Taylor series expansion. - 1815 - 1864: George Boole